 You are here

-NCSE is pleased to announce the fifth issue of Reports of the National Center for Science Education in its new on-line format.
+NCSE is pleased to announce that the latest issue of Reports of the National Center for Science Education is now available on-line.

 What can citizens like you do to respond when science education comes under attack?
 How can you and other concerned citizens organize to fight back?
 What can you do to prevent attacks on science education in your community?
 NCSE is pleased to announce the first of a new series of on-line workshops aimed at broadening and deepening the networks that make our work possible.
 The workshop begins at 3:00 p.m.
 Pacific time (6:00 p.m.
 Eastern time) on November 25, 2013, and spaces are still available, so register now!